-Most of these remarkable humanities projects take the form of digital databases, and it might be said that the new era of humanities scholarship is, really, the era of the database.
-Now of course a codex is also a database in the broadest generic sense, but it is a fixed and unchangeable database, searchable only through a fixed and rigid indexing system.
-Digital databases are, however, dynamic rather than static, and they can be searched or otherwise manipulated in a myriad of ways.
-Each of the fields of the humanities is experiencing the creation of large numbers of significant new databases that differ dramatically from one another, ranging from numeric to full text to multimedia.
+Most of these remarkable humanities projects take the form of digital databases, and it might be said that the new era of humanities scholarship is, really, the Era of the Database.
+Now of course a codex is also a database, but it is a fixed and unchangeable database, searchable only through a fixed and rigid indexing system.
+Digital databases are, however, dynamic rather than static, and they can be searched or otherwise manipulated in myriad ways.
+Today each of the humanities fields is experiencing the creation of large numbers of significant new databases that differ dramatically from one another, ranging from numeric to full-text to multi-media.

-At least two things can be said about digital databases (and henceforth I will drop the modifier 'digital').
+At least two things can be said about digital databases (and henceforth I will drop the modifier "digital").
 On the one hand, they create challenges and opportunities for entirely new methods and subject matters for research.
 On the other hand, they are costly, administratively awkward and hard to assimilate into traditional academic structures.
-I will mostly be talking about the positive side of this equation, but let me here mention at least a few of the problematic aspects of the era of the database.
+I will mostly be talking about the positive side of this equation, but let me here mention at least a few of the problematic aspects of the Era of the Database.

-Some time ago I proposed what I modestly dubbed 'Katz's Law': it costs more to maintain a database than to create it.
+Sometime ago I proposed what I modestly dubbed "Katz's Law": it costs more to maintain a database than to create it.
 And it costs huge amounts to create databases.
-This is partly a function of the inherent labour and technology costs of the database, partly a function of the difficulty (and uncertainty) of the preservation of digital information.
-But it is mainly a function of the fact that databases are normally dynamic, and when they cease to grow (or change), they are likely to die (which is to say they are likely to become uninteresting to users).
+This is partly a function of the inherent labor and technology costs of the database, partly a function of the difficulty (and uncertainty) of the preservation of digital information, but mainly a function of the fact that databases are normally dynamic, and when they cease to grow (or change), they are likely to die (which is to say that they are likely to become uninteresting to users).
 Where does funding for academic databases come from?
-Normally it comes from 'soft' money, either from state or philanthropic resources, but typically such funders are primarily interested in the initial creation of the resource, rather than its continued development or preservation.
+Normally it comes from "soft" money, either from state or philanthropic resources, but typically such funders are primarily interested in the initial creation of the resource, rather than its continued development or its preservation.
 My colleagues at Princeton and I are now confronting precisely this problem with a database called CPANDA (Cultural Policy and the Arts National Data Archive), a large collection of cross-searchable numeric data sets for American arts activity.
-We received a very generous philanthropic grant to build the web-based site, with the promise of a followup grant to develop a business plan for the continuing expansion and maintenance of the site.
-But now the funder has changed its priorities, and two million dollars later we are wondering what to do when the current CPANDA funding cycle expires.
+6 We received a very generous philanthropic grant to build the Web-based site, with the promise of a follow-up grant to develop a business plan for the continuing expansion and maintenance of the site.
+But now the funder has changed its priorities, and \$2 million later we are wondering what to do when the current CPANDA funding cycle expires in a year.